What Is 500 Internal Server Error and How Can I Fix It?

 If the above steps do not resolve the issue, you should consider contacting the website owner on social media and making them aware of the error that you are experiencing.

 But what about if your own website is suffering from a 500 Internal Server Error?
 In that case, you need to perform a whole different set of troubleshooting steps that are much more involved.
-As we noted earlier, there are many different reasons why your website might be showing error 500.
+As we noted earlier, there are many different reasons why your website might be showing an Error 500.
 Below, we will provide solutions to some of the more common problems that can cause an internal server error.

 Permissions